Who can use this feature

 tool combines multiple polygon layers into a single layer.

-To perform an intersect or union operation:
+To perform an intersect, dissolve, or subtract operation:

 Select two or more overlapping features or layers

 The example below consists of three polygon features in a single layer.
 Each represent the area where field surveys were conducted.
 But given there is some overlap, we want to know the total area, without duplication.
-We use the union tool to achieve this.
+We use the dissolve tool to achieve this.